Data Vault 2.0 is a hybrid approach to EDW solutions that was conceived by Dan Linstedt, co-founder and shareholder of Scalefree, in the 1990s.

 Adding to the above, the implementation patterns are considered a sub-pillar of the methodology, focused on increasing agility.

-While modernising the approach, it still also covers topics like implementation, methodology and architecture.
+While modernizing the approach, Data Vault 2.0 still also covers topics like implementation, methodology and architecture.

 Flexibility